ghbrown/mg_tune/README.md

                                                     smooth='jacobi')
 ```

-- tunable commands may be not resided in post-source comments; for example, the following is not allowed
+- tunable commands may not reside in post-source comments; for example, the following is not allowed

 ```python
 ml = pyamg.aggregation.smoothed_aggregation_solver(A) #pyamg.aggregation.smoothed_aggregation_solver